Author of Life Planning in New Mexico

 Shannon Broderick Bulman

-Co-Author of Life Planning in New Mexico (2013 5th edition)
+Contributing Author of Life Planning in New Mexico (2013 5th edition)

 Shannon Broderick Bulman has lived and worked in Santa Fe since graduating from the University of New Mexico School of Law in 1989.
 After clerking for the Honorable William W. Bivins on the New Mexico Court of Appeals and serving as Assistant General Counsel for the New Mexico Department of Public Safety and the New Mexico Human Services Department, Bulman entered private practice in 1993 as an associate attorney at Sylvia F. LaMar & Associates.
 In 1996 Bulman started her own law practice.
+In 2014 Bulman was elected to serve a four-year term as Santa Fe County’s probate judge.

 Bulman has considerable experience representing elders and their families in Medicaid and benefits planning, estate planning, trust administration, probates, and guardianships and conservatorships.
 Part of her practice is also devoted to representing people in the adoption process.